While buying a scanner, the first question you might have to deal with is whether to choose flatbed or a sheetfed scanner.

 3. Size of Scanner

-Though sheetfed scanners are also coming with compact and portable designs but flatbed still has an edge.
+Though sheetfed scanners are also coming with compact and portable designs but flatbed still has an edge in terms of compactness.

 4. Fast Scanning